SafiUllahAshfaq/interviews-learning/README.md

 - When useEffect/or any hook is used?
 - If useEffect is equivalent to componentDidMount then isn’t it a life cycle method then?
 - Can you map life cycle methods on to react hooks?
 Like which hook is equivalent to componentDidMount?
+- What is reconciliation?
+- How to pass data from parent to child component and child to parent component?
+- What is prop drilling?
+- How can one achieve shouldComponentUpdate like behaviour in react functional component?
+- How do you ensure typsafety while working with react.JS? (not react.TS)

 ## Angular

 - How to sequentially trigger HTTP requests in Angular?
 - What are interceptors?
+- What is data-binding?
+One way data binding?
+Two way data binding?
+- What is DI (Dependency Injection) in angular?

 ## TypeScript

 - At what point types are checked in typescript? [at design time]
+- What are utility types?
+When are they used?
+- What are generics?
+How are they useful?

 ## HTML